alexeygumirov/pandoc-beamer-how-to/README.md

 This is a short guide about how I make PDF slides using **beamer** format output from the **pandoc**.

+**Update**: Changes from `xelatex` to `lualatex`.
+> I had issues with PDF creation using `xelatex` engine which I could not fix.
+My script worked on my home Manjaro Linux, but did not work on Ubuntu 20.04 with my corporate setup.
+> After some troubleshooting I changed pdf engine to `lualatex` and things went back to normal.
+> `lualatex` engine is slower, than `xelatex`, but it gives better output.

 > Note: Commands are updated for the latest Pandoc version: `2.10.x` and newer.

 ## How-to for docs preparation